mattlean/lean-js-app-starter/docs/developing/testing.md

 ### Debugging Playwright Tests

-Please refer to the ["Playwright Tests with Visual Studio Code" section](./debugging.md#playwright-tests-with-visual-studio-code) or the ["Playwright Tests with Playwright Inspector" section](./debugging.md#playwright-tests-with-playwright-inspector) of the "Debugging" document.
+Please refer to the ["Playwright Tests with Visual Studio Code" section](./debugging.md#playwright-tests-with-visual-studio-code) or the ["Playwright Tests with Playwright Inspector" section](./debugging.md#playwright-tests-with-playwright-inspector) in the "Debugging" document.

 ### Docker End-to-End Test Environment

-If you're working off of an non-Electron based LJAS project that supports Playwright, you will have access to a Docker test environment specialized for working with Playwright tests.
+If you're working off of a non-Electron based LJAS project that supports Playwright, you will have access to a Docker test environment specialized for working with Playwright tests.

 To learn how to use it, read the ["Setting Up the Docker End-to-End Test Environment" section in the "Docker Environments" document](../developing/docker-environments.md#setting-up-the-docker-end-to-end-test-environment).